Metal characteristics and composition for casting design

 Basic cast irons have good compression properties, but they are brittle: they will fracture before they bend or distort.
 This vulnerability can mean that brittle grades of cast iron are not used for designs with extruding or elaborate details, or with very sharp edges, as these features may chip.

-Grey Iron is the most common type of cast iron currently produced, featured in everything from manhole covers to disc brakes on cars.
-It gets its name from the color it takes upon fracture, which is grey due to the presence of graphite as the carbon additive.
-Grey iron is 2.5–4% carbon by weight, and additionally contains 1–3% silicon, which stabilizes the graphite.
+Gray Iron is the most common type of cast iron currently produced, featured in everything from manhole covers to disc brakes on cars.
+It gets its name from the color it takes upon fracture, which is gray due to the presence of graphite as the carbon additive.
+Gray iron is 2.5–4% carbon by weight, and additionally contains 1–3% silicon, which stabilizes the graphite.
 It has many of the attributes of basic cast iron, in that it is inexpensive and has a high flowability compared to steel when molten, but the graphite’s presence allows the iron to be somewhat less brittle, allowing easier machining.
-Grey iron is still inflexible: it bends very little before breaking.
+Gray iron is still inflexible: it bends very little before breaking.

 Steels of all sorts are also sometimes cast.
 In general, steel has a carbon content of less than 2.14% by weight, and is often alloyed with other elements.
 Steel has stronger mechanical properties than cast irons, but what is gained in toughness is lost in flowability.
 Molten steel needs to be much hotter than molten iron to flow into detailed molds, and the high temperatures required to work with steel are challenging to manage and can handicap the design and finish of the object that comes out of the mold.
 As with all castings, different parts of a piece can cool at different rates, and this differential causes stress within the product: because steel shrinks more extensively and rapidly than cast irons, these stresses need greater management in cast steel.